Amédée Emmanuel François Laharpe: Early life and career

 Amédée de La Harpe was born into a noble family in Rolle, Vaud, Switzerland on 27 September 1754.
 He was the son of Louis Philippe de La Harpe, Seigneur des Uttins and member of Lausanne's Council of Sixty, and Sophie Hugonin.
 He attended a philanthropinist school in Haldenstein along with his cousin Frédéric-César de La Harpe, who would become the leader of the successful movement for the independence of Vaud from the canton of Bern.

 As a young man La Harpe served as a mercenary in the Netherlands.
 After returning home he commanded a Vaud militia company, and between 1780 and 1791 sat at the Council of Two Hundred of Lausanne.
 When the French Revolution broke out in 1789, he renounced his seigneurial privileges.
-On 15 July 1791, La Harpe held a banquet in Rolle to celebrate the two-year anniversary of the Storming of the Bastille.
+On 15 July 1791, La Harpe held a banquet in Rolle to celebrate the second anniversary of the Storming of the Bastille.
 As the Bernese authorities persecuted those involved, La Harpe fled to France while others were already being arrested and imprisoned in Chillon Castle.
 He was then sentenced to death in absentia by Bern, and his property in Switzerland was confiscated.

 In 1792, in accordance with the laws of revolutionary France and his own beliefs, La Harpe dropped the nobiliary particle "de" from his surname and changed it to Laharpe.